rff-data-projects/rff-data-gov-guidance/README.md

 ## Review procedure (Pull Requests)
 Once you've made changes to the relevant development branch, create a Pull Request.
 This will allow others to review the changes you've made.
+Once you've made changes to the relevant development branch, create a Pull Request.
+This will allow others to review the changes you've made.

 1. Navigate to the Pull Request page
    - GitHub will often show a banner that suggests creating a pull request for the branch you've just pushed.
 If you see this banner, click on "Compare & pull request".
    - If you don’t see the banner, go to the "Pull requests" tab, and then click the "New pull request" button.
 2. Select the correct branches.
 In the PR creation interface:
 _Base branch_: Select the branch you want to merge your changes into (usually main or develop).
 _Compare branch_: Select your branch (the branch with your changes).